Chart Color Schemes

 Health performance in Shellharbour - Oak Flats is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Shellharbour - Oak Flats, with common health conditions prevalent across both younger and older age groups.
+Health data indicates significant health challenges in Shellharbour - Oak Flats, with high prevalence of common conditions across both younger and older age groups.

 Approximately 54% (~5,923 people) have private health cover, which is relatively high.
-The most frequent medical conditions are arthritis (10.9%) and mental health issues (9.5%).
-Conversely, 62.3% of residents report no medical ailments, compared to 65.2% in the Rest of NSW.
-In Shellharbour - Oak Flats, 23.4% (~2,581 people) are aged 65 and over, higher than the 20.9% in the Rest of NSW.
-Health outcomes among seniors present challenges largely consistent with the general population's health profile.
+The most prevalent medical conditions are arthritis (10.9%) and mental health issues (9.5%).
+About 62.3% claim to be free of medical ailments compared to 65.2% in Rest of NSW.
+Residents aged 65 and over comprise 23.4% (2,581 people), higher than the 20.9% in Rest of NSW.
+Senior health outcomes face challenges, broadly aligned with general population's health profile.

 Frequently Asked Questions - Health